Skip to main content

 Tool catalog

-The server exposes 39 tools.
+The server exposes a registry of tools.
 Most are cache-reads over pre-seeded Redis keys (sub-second).
-The slower, non-cache paths are the six live LLM/external-API tools (get_world_brief, get_country_brief, analyze_situation, generate_forecasts, search_flights, search_flight_prices_by_date) plus the live geo RPC tools (get_airspace, get_maritime_activity), which proxy fresh aviation/maritime API calls with edge timeouts.
+The slower, non-cache paths are the six live LLM/external-API tools (get_country_brief, analyze_situation, generate_forecasts, search_flights, search_flight_prices_by_date, classify_event) plus the live geo RPC tools (get_airspace, get_maritime_activity), the bounded canonical procurement proxy (get_procurement_opportunities), the corporate-intelligence proxy (get_company_intelligence), the canonical China decision-signal RPC (get_china_decision_signals), and the three durable-history RPCs (search_intel_history, get_intel_timeline, get_similar_events). get_world_brief reads the dashboard’s precomputed, citation-grounded news:insights:v1 snapshot and does not make a request-time LLM call.
+The on-demand NLP utilities (classify_event, extract_entities, get_news_clusters, get_keyword_spikes) accept bounded caller text or compute over live seeded data; all but classify_event are fully deterministic.
 One (describe_tool, added v1.5.0) returns the full uncompressed definition of any other tool — useful when the compressed tools/list description is ambiguous; exempt from the Pro daily quota.

 For per-tool parameters, freshness budgets, timeouts, and concrete curl examples, see the MCP Tools Reference.
 For payload projection — every tool accepts an optional jmespath argument that typically cuts response size by 80-95% — see the JMESPath guide.